Treating water damage

-It is sensible to check your policy includes ‘trace and access’, i.e. the cost of finding the leak and gaining access to fix it.
+It is sensible to check your policy includes ‘trace and access’, i.e., the cost of finding the leak and gaining access to fix it.
 Modern plumbing systems hide most pipe work making ‘trace and access’ cover increasingly important.
+Not least having a full detailed report confirming the water damage has been caused by an insured peril. i.e., escape of water, will help enabling insurers to agree liability and agree to a claim being processed quicker.

-Water damage through leaking wastes typically from showers, basins, baths, WC’s, and appliances.
+2. Water damage through leaking wastes typically from showers, basins, baths, WCs, and appliances.

 Leaks such as this can be hard to trace because of hidden pipe work, especially in contemporary bathrooms.